spidernet-io/spiderpool/docs/usage/statefulset.md

 ...
 ```

-Try to delete pod `demo-sts-0` and check whether the rebuilding pod keeps the previous IP or not.
+Try to delete Pod `demo-sts-0` and check whether the rebuilding Pod keeps the previous IP or not.

 ```text
 $ kubectl delete po demo-sts-0